dusk196/ciphogram-messenger/README.md

 **IMPORTANT: It goes without saying but please don't commit all this secret info inside the `environment.ts` and `environment.prod.ts` to any public repository!**

 Don't forget to add `git update-index --assume-unchanged <file>` for `environment.ts` & `environment.prod.ts` to prevent any accidental commit.
+Then create a replica of the both files inside the environments folder as well (it's already git ignored) since git sometimes reset these files.
+If such a thing happens, you still can copy-paste the values from the replicas.

 ## Documentations